wgurecky/thesis/readme.md

 Other Notes
 -------------

-Before compiling ensure the images are present in the `/tex/images` directory.
-Use git-lfs to download the image files in this repo.
+Use [git-lfs](https://git-lfs.github.com/) to download the image files before compiling the document.

+The dissertation tex doc is `dissertation/dissertation_gurecky.tex`

+The schedule and task list can be found in `dissertation/outline.tex`

+The proposal tex doc is `proposal/proposal_gurecky.tex`

 Author